danagilliann/infrastructure-interview/README.md

 If you're familiar with REST APIs and have worked with frontend before -- this problem should not take you more than a couple hours.
 The idea behind the problem is that we want you to get data from our API, make sense of it, and make a simple visualization using the library of your choice.

+The deadline is 26th February 2016 at 9:00 PM.
+The instructions on how to submit are at the bottom.

 ## Getting Started

 Clone this repository: